We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 You just add the app, connect your Shopify store to your Spotify account, and choose the items you’d like to sell on your Spotify profile.

-Once set up, when Spotify listeners click on a band’s merch item, they are taken to the band’s Shopify store’s checkout where they can complete their purchase.
+Once set up, when Spotify listeners click on a band’s merch item, they are taken directly to the band’s Shopify store’s checkout where they can complete their purchase.

 Promoting your Shopify music store